PAST PROGRAMS

 Business Works for Youth

-Business Works for Youth is an entrepreneurial program that assisted eligible youth in South and Central Vancouver Island take their business ideas/concepts and turn them into a viable business, by way of business coaching, entrepreneurial training, and support from the community.
+Business Works for Youth was an entrepreneurial program that assisted eligible youth in South and Central Vancouver Island take their business ideas/concepts and turn them into a viable business, by way of business coaching, entrepreneurial training, and support from the community.

 The program was designed to assess interest and aptitude, and once determined, to assist Participants to acquire entrepreneurial and work-related skills through the development and implementation of a business plan.